 2) Consider where the tracking hot spots might be?

 Although tracks are absolutely everywhere, some landscapes are significantly easier to find and read tracks in than others.
-Just like cities which have quiet neighborhoods and other areas with busy streets, natural ecosystems have some areas that are more active than others.
+Just like cities that have quiet neighborhoods and other areas with busy streets, natural ecosystems have some areas that are more active than others.
 All mammals need a place to sleep (often in dense cover), obtain food, water, and at varying times of the year, have sex.
 Where might these basic needs be fulfilled for the animals you want to track in your area?
 Where are the most concealed, yet easily-traveled corridors for the mammals to navigate between these needs?
 For example: Where might an animal move from cover (sleep) to food to water without being easily observed?

 The next piece that is helpful with hot spots is finding a substrate (the geeky Tracker word for the type of soil or material being traveled across) that registers tracks easily.
 Moist sand and snow are my two favorite substrates to bring beginner Trackers to.
 To find these spots look at local maps for creeks, beaches, low-traffic trails, and bridges under which you could look.
-Also consider what is the main food source of the animal you wish to track is for the time of year you are tracking it.
+Also, consider what is the main food source of the animal you wish to track is for the time of year you are tracking it.

 3) Use all of your senses to expand your awareness